Understand the Jurisdictions Setup Requirement Before Proceed Your Isle of Man Company Formation

-If a non-resident sets up a company in the Isle of Man, a nominee director is required by the formation agents as company representative.
-However, this is important for practical compliance and sake of security.
+If a non-resident sets up a company in the Isle of Man, a nominee director is required by the formation agents as a company representative.
+However, this is important for practical compliance and the sake of security.
 For instance, it would be very hard to open a bank account if there is no nominee director representative.

 There is no minimum capital requirement for offshore corporations.
 Usually, the registered corporate agent will only issue two £1.00 shares.
 The maximum authorized capital is £2,000.

 - No corporate income tax that is dependent on certain circumstances

 - The dividends non-residents receive are not taxed

 - The double tax relief that is available for the foreign taxes paid

 - No strict capitalization rules